≡ Menu

 Progression of the disease

-When a human is bitten it is likely that clinical signs will be aches and pains, vomiting and a rash.
-When a dog is bitten it is not so obvious.
-The symptoms of Lyme disease in dog includes:
+When a human is bitten, clinical signs will likely be aches and pains, vomiting, and a rash.
+When a dog is ground, it is not so obvious.
+The symptoms of Lyme disease in dog include:

-Which are subtle symptoms and which may not come on until weeks or even months after the infection begins.
-Plus, because in many areas of the country where Lyme disease only occurs during the summer months, having your dog lie around a lot may not seem all that odd!
+These are subtle symptoms that may not come on until weeks or even months after the infection begins.
+Plus, in many areas of the country where Lyme disease only occurs during the summer months, having your dog lie around a lot may not seem all that odd!

 When the Borrelia bacteria is detected…

-That the best way to avoid this disease is through tick control and limiting the dog’s exposure to infected and disease causing bacteria to begin with.
-So in this case, you can forget about fleas – ticks are the main reason you should always keep your pup’s coat protected with some medicated shampoo, an anti-flea collar or some other measures such as medications applied directly to the back of the neck.
+In the lymph nodes, your dog will start to present symptoms.
+Your Veterinarian will diagnose Canine Lyme Disease should the bacterium be present.
+They may then be treated accordingly.
+Veterinary medicine maintains that the best way to avoid this disease is through tick control and limiting the dog’s exposure to infected and disease-causing bacteria.
+So, in this case, you can forget about fleas – ticks are the main reason you should always keep your pup’s coat protected with medicated shampoo, an anti-flea collar, or other measures such as medications applied directly to the back of the neck.
 Ticks are horrifying.

 We also advise…

-Against trying to “burn off” any ticks you find, or using any “homemade” tools to do the trick because, you want to be sure to remove the tick with the head still attached otherwise you still run the risk for infection.
-Special tools can be purchased to do this, however it’s best to first visit your vet and have them walk you through the process (at least in the beginning).
+Against trying to “burn off” any ticks, you find or use any “homemade” tools to do the trick because you want to be sure to remove the tick with the head still attached; otherwise, you still run the risk of infection.
+Special tools can be purchased to do this.
+However, it’s best to visit your vet and have them walk you through the process (at least initially).

 All dogs can be affected by Lyme Disease.
-Those who are particularly susceptible are those that live, work or are walked in wooded areas, through the countryside or on hills and mountains.
+Those particularly susceptible live, work, or walk in wooded areas, through the countryside, or on hills and mountains.
 This disease is limited to localities where deer ticks grow and is further limited by the weather and season.
-Beware of wooded areas in high summer and use a flea prevention method to be sure to avoid the dreaded Lyme Disease.
+Beware of wooded areas in high summer and use a flea prevention method to avoid the dreaded Lyme Disease.

 Treatment Options

-First of all, there is a Lyme Disease Vaccine, so you should think about getting it should you live in woodlands.
-Infected dogs will become symptomatic and your vet will want to make an examination to gain a diagnosis.
+First, there is a Lyme Disease Vaccine, so you should consider getting it should you live in woodlands.
+Infected dogs will become symptomatic, and your vet will want to examine them to gain a diagnosis.

 If that diagnosis is…

 Lyme Disease, they will typically start your pet on antibiotic treatment straight away.
-An infected dog is unable to produce enough antibodies to deal with the infection, and so your vet will want the antibiotics to support your pet’s immune system straight away.
-It is important that you ensure your pet finishes the entire course.
+An infected dog cannot produce enough antibodies to deal with the infection, so your vet will want the antibiotics to support your pet’s immune system immediately.
+You must ensure your pet finishes the entire course.

 The good news is that…

-The treatment for this disease is not as costly as others, but your dog risks eventual paralysis if the disease is not detected.
-If you see any ticks on your dog it is important to take them to the bet – particularly if they are big ones that have potentially been there for longer than 12 hours.
+Treating this disease is not as costly as others, but your dog risks eventual paralysis if the condition is not detected.
+If you see any ticks on your dog, it is essential to take them to the bet – mainly if they are big ones that have potentially been there for longer than 12 hours.

 Which brings us to…